Gauging member engagement can help you improve interactions with your members.

-Scoring member engagement is critical to any association, union, or other membership-based organization.
-It helps you to understand which members are engaged and which aren’t so you can put that data to work.
+Measuring membership engagement is critical to associations, unions, and other membership organizations.
+It helps you to understand which members are engaged and which aren’t so that you can put that knowledge to work.

-Let’s take a look at what member engagement scoring is, what it takes to get started with measuring member engagement, and how you can use it to improve interactions with your members.
+Let’s look at why you should measure member engagement, what it takes to start measuring membership engagement, and how you can use member engagement measurement to improve interactions with your members.

-For-profit retailers have been scoring customer engagement for decades to give benefits to frequent shoppers and consumers.
-But membership-based organizations have different priorities than big corporations.
-You must look at other factors besides how much a member spends to measure engagement.
+Measuring member engagement involves several key steps.
+It’s important to note that even though for-profit retailers have been scoring customer engagement for decades, membership organizations have different priorities than corporations.
+So, you must look at other factors besides how much a member spends to measure member engagement.

 A simple way to get started with measuring member engagement is to define what member behaviors indicate high levels of engagement.
 These are known as key performance indicators, or KPIs.
 KPIs should be closely aligned with your organization’s strategic goals and vision.
 For example, KPIs might be: